 Massif des Calanques

 Directly south of Marseille, and to the west of Cassis, is the wild coastline of the Massif des Calanques.
 Some of France's most beautiful and dramatic scenery can be found along this 12 mile (19km) stretch of coastline; the sea has cut gorges, up to a mile (2km) deep, into the limestone.
 Dazzling white limestone cliffs overhang the sea and attract rock climbers and deep-sea divers from all over the world.
 The mountains rise up 1,850 feet (564m) and are a haven for climbers.
-Walking tours and boat trips to explore the area can be organised via the tourist board, and you don't have to be an experienced climber to enjoy walking in the area.
-If you're taking a boat ride to the Calanques from Marseille, try to take one of the longer trips because the scenery only gets more dramatic and more beautiful, and you'll want to spend as much time as possible exploring.
-You can also hire a private boat, which is ideal because then you can stop and swim whenever you like.
+Walking tours and boat trips to explore the area can be organised via the tourist board, and visitors don't have to be experienced climbers to enjoy walking in the area.
+Those taking boat rides to the Calanques from Marseille, should take one of the longer trips because the scenery only gets more dramatic and more beautiful, and most people want to spend as much time as possible exploring.
+Travellers can also hire private boats, which is ideal because then one can stop and swim at will.
 The highlight of the Calanques is Sormiou, with its beach, seafood eateries and small harbour.
 Sormiou is separated from another small but enchanting settlement at Morgiou by Cap Morgiou, which offers a panoramic belvedere with splendid views of both the Calanques and the eastern side of the massif.
 At Morgiou there are tiny creeks which are great for swimming.